Tylenol For Infants And Children Is The Same. Why Does 1 Cost 3 Times More?

 But there was a problem: Parents were making mistakes with dosing.
 Babies got sick — some even died.
 So in 2011, at the urging of the Food and Drug Administration, the maker of brand-name Tylenol, Johnson & Johnson, announced a change: Infants' Tylenol would be the same concentration as Children's Tylenol.

-Now it's the same medicine, but the price is still different
+Now it's the same medicine, but the price is still different.

 A quick search online shows 4 ounces of Children's Tylenol selling for $5.99, and Infants' Tylenol also selling for $5.99, but for only 1 ounce of medicine.
 With many store brands of acetaminophen, it's the same story: The infant version is generally three times more expensive than the one for children.